Chapter 3

 “Exactly.
 This morning, Levi was trying to rattle me.
 I think he knows I’m onto him.”

-Lilith’s brows squeeze together.
+Lilith’s brows draw together.
 “Now that you mention it, Zoe has been acting off.
 Withdrawn.
-Teary.”
+Teary.
+I thought it was just pre-mission jitters, but...”

-Adam’s eyes widen as he catches up with Lilith’s thought process.
+Adam’s head snapes up, his eyes widening as he catches up with Lilith’s thought process.

 “...we might lose our back up plan,” Lilith finishes.
 “Humanity’s last hope, if things go sideways.”